Baodevgame/Baodevgame/README.md

 * Shader Graph
 * Visual Effects (VFX)
 * Scalable Game Architecture
-* Better Performance Profiling
+* Advanced Unity Systems

 ---

 ## 🌊 Development Philosophy

-> Build games that are easy to learn,
+> Great games are not built from complex features.
 >
-> satisfying to play,
->
-> and rewarding to master.
+> They are built from polished systems that players enjoy every day.

 ---

-## 🎯 Goals For 2026
+## 🎯 Goals

 * Release more mobile games
+* Expand my game development portfolio
-* Improve game architecture skills
+* Improve architecture and optimization skills
-* Learn advanced optimization techniques
-* Build larger gameplay systems
+* Build larger and more scalable game systems
-* Expand game development portfolio

 ---